-We are a small group of 4 partners looking for one more person to join us in what will certainly be an amazing adventure.
+We are a small group of Founder/Partners looking for more to join us in what will certainly be an amazing adventure.

 We are forming and building Natures Meds Farm, LLC which is a licensed Cannabis farm located just south of Eugene, Oregon.
 Some of the infrastructure is in place but we still have much to do.